storyfeet/bob_cards_elm/rules.md

 3. Removing bandits from an area
 4. Moving Special pieces West
 5. Feeding Villages

+Players lose the game when the bandits reach the end of their score track, or when a character dies.

+Character death:
+* If a players hand **EVER** has as many danger cards as their hand limit that character dies and is out.
+* Also at the end of the Night phase, if a player's hand has at least as many cards in their hand as their hand size at the end of the Bandit phase, that character dies.

+    Note: This second rules means that you cannot refuse to discard playable cards to avoid drawing danger cards.
+But it allows you to keep weapons in case of an unavoidable fight.

 Verses, Co-op and Single player
 ---------------------